-Winner of two gold medals and one bronze medal at the 2016 Paralympics in Rio, Steve is currently in training for the postponed 2020 Tokyo Paralympic Games.
+Winner of two gold medals and one bronze medal at the 2016 Paralympics in Rio, Steve also won a silver medal at the 2020 Tokyo Paralympic Games.

 Steve holds World Records in track cycling and has been crowned World Champion three times, on both the track and the road.

 Steve Bate was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to cycling.